 "In an industry where clients' emotions run high and professionals take advantage of it for their own profit, I was touched by his honesty, humanity, and benevolence.
 He treated me like a human being rather than a dollar sign and was actually more concerned about what would be best for our lives than his own profit!
 From our conversation, I also believe he is extremely experienced and knowledgeable in his field.
 This is why I followed his advice and did not end up hiring him.
 But I want to give my endorsement to him to anyone who thinks they may need his services.
 I believe him to be a rare professional."

 OC Family Law Judge: Being Truthful Matters

 "To be persuasive, we must be believable.
 To be believable, we must be credible.
 To be credible, we must be truthful," a quote from Edward R. Murrow posted at the courtroom entrance of the Hon.
 James Waltz, Orange County Superior Court Judge, Family Law Panel.

-In a case that was appealed and affirmed, the California Court of Appeals restated the trial court's finding, "The tracing evidence presented by husband's expert was not credible, while wife's expert, Greg Raffaele was credible regarding the source of the funds used to purchase and pay for the house as community property, and thus the source of the funds to purchase and make the payments on the family residence was from community property."
+In a case that was appealed and affirmed, the California Court of Appeal, 4th Appellate District, restated the trial court's finding, "The tracing evidence presented by husband's expert was not credible, while wife's expert, Greg Raffaele was credible regarding the source of the funds used to purchase and pay for the house as community property, and thus the source of the funds to purchase and make the payments on the family residence was from community property."